apache/spark/docs/structured-streaming-programming-guide.md

 - *Query name:* Optionally, specify a unique name of the query for identification.

 - *Trigger interval:* Optionally, specify the trigger interval.
 If it is not specified, the system will check for availability of new data as soon as the previous processing has completed.
-If a trigger time is missed because the previous processing has not completed, then the system will attempt to trigger at the next trigger point, not immediately after the processing has completed.
+If a trigger time is missed because the previous processing has not completed, then the system will trigger processing immediately.

 - *Checkpoint location:* For some output sinks where the end-to-end fault-tolerance can be guaranteed, specify the location where the system will write all the checkpoint information.
 This should be a directory in an HDFS-compatible fault-tolerant file system.
 The semantics of checkpointing is discussed in more detail in the next section.